jdunkerley/jdunkerley/alteryx-of-code-2019.md

 So as we start another year's challenges, I invite you to come join us and see who can be the Alteryx user to achieve a perfect 25 Gold Stars.

 You can join the Alteryx leaderboard by going to https://adventofcode.com/2019/leaderboard/private and using the code `453066-ca912f80`.
-Last year we chatted on twitter but felt might be easier to chat on the Alteryx Community where we can share problems and solutions.
+Last year we chatted on twitter (with the hashtag #AlteryxOfCode) but felt might be easier to chat on the Alteryx Community where we can share problems and solutions.